doli99/Advanced_Data_Analytics_Advanced_Programming_UNIL_MsCM_BA_Mariam_Dolidze_2024/README.md

 - **5.** Data Preparation for Modeling and Model building and Evaluation
   - In this notebook we normalize data, scale and encode it and drop unecessary features
   - we use the new modeling dataset for model building and testing
   - This notebook can be initialised from model testing part where one can use already created modeling parquet file
+- **6.** GUI (NOTEBOOK VERSION)
+  - In this notebook we created interactive GUI using tkinter for visualising the sample dataset easier for users.
+  - This file in notebook can be run in anaconda environment using all the imports and requirements listed in the requirements.txt

 ## Contact